simonuwe/oracle-apex-json-region/docu/docu.md

 ![region-config-1](region-config-1.png)
 ![region-config-2](region-config-2.png)

+The query **SQL-Query for referenced JSON-schema** is only needed, in case a table for the handling of JSON-schema-reference is installed (see below **Server references with /defs/xyz**).

 ### Generated JSON-schema as a base for a fixed JSON-schema

 With **No fixed schema** the JSON-schema will be generated based on the JSON-data.
 This could be used as a base for further improvements (adding other items, change the itemtype for properties, ...).
 This JSON-schema could be extracted from the Browser-console.